-Evidently special properties of fermi fields underlie all the effects discussed here, and evidently what must enter (since the fields couple to gravity via Einstein's equation) is the fermionic stress--energy, that is, certain tensorial formulas derived from spinorial expressions.
+Evidently special properties of Fermi fields underlie all the effects discussed here, and evidently what must enter (since the fields couple to gravity via Einstein's equation) is the fermionic stress--energy, that is, certain tensorial formulas derived from spinorial expressions.
 However, once these results are in hand the spinors are not explicitly needed.
 Because of this, and because such derivations are rather technical and specialized, all of the explicitly spinorial computations are placed in an appendix, which can be omitted by the reader willing to simply accept its results.
 For readers interested in the technicalities, it is worth noting that the computation is done by two-spinor techniques, which are here more efficient than four-spinors and gamma matrices.
 The relation between the approaches is given explicitly.
 The appendix can be read after section 2.2.

-Section 2 explains the mechanism driving the rotation (making use of the results of the appendix).
-The details of the computations are not used subsequently, so the reader interested primarily in the results can safely skim this.
+Section II explains the mechanism driving the rotation (making use of the results of the appendix).
+No explicitly cosmological assumptions are made at this stage; the treatment is general.
+This generality is not only desirable of itself, but also makes clear the nature of the high-frequency expansion which is used, and what its limitations are.
+However, the details of the computations in this section are not used subsequently, so the reader interested primarily in the results can safely skim this.